mhamzaanis/goggles/README.md

-# Mini Wikipedia Search Engine
+# Goggles - Mini Wikipedia Search Engine

 A lightweight search engine that crawls Wikipedia articles and provides a web interface for searching through the collected content.